 Sir Geoffrey Vos

-Sir Geoffrey is Chancellor of the High Court, and from 11 January 2021 he will take up his new role as Master of the Rolls.
-He will be the second most senior judge in England and Wales, as well as head of civil justice.
+Sir Geoffrey is Master of the Rolls and therefore the second most senior judge in England and Wales, as well as head of civil justice.

 Sir Geoffrey is committed to enhancing the role of technology, both in the UK and globally, in dispute resolution, the delivery of legal services, and the advancement of access to justice and the rule of law.
 Sir Geoffrey helped establish the Panel as the Lawtech Delivery Panel in 2017 and chairs LawtechUK’s Jurisdiction Taskforce, responsible for delivering the Legal Statement on Cryptoassets and Smart Contracts.